rdbo/libmem/docs/api/c/LM_HookCodeEx.md

 # Parameters

 - pproc: pointer to a valid process where the hook will be placed.
-- from: the address where the hooked will be placed.
+- from: the address where the hook will be placed.
 - to: the address where the hook will jump to.
 - ptrampoline: optional pointer to an `lm_address_t` variable that will receive a trampoline/gateway to call the original function.